mcollis56/small-ai-website-rebuild/README.md

 ## Contact

-For any inquiries, please contact us at info@small-ai.com
+For any inquiries, please contact us at info@small-ai.com# Homepage setup